brunorijsman/rift-python/doc/negative-disaggregation-feature-guide.md

 into the routing tables of the routers where they are needed.

 As far as I know, no other widely used protocol has taken this leap.
-Neither OSPF nor ISIS nor BGP nor any other widely deployed protocol is able to automatically disaggregate routes.
+Neither OSPF nor ISIS nor BGP nor any other widely deployed protocol is able to automatically disaggregate routes to re-route traffic around failures.
 Some support _manual_ disaggregation, but not _automatic_.
-For that reason, those protocol tend to use specific /32 and /128 routes for both south-bound and north-bound traffic in Clos topologies.
+For that reason, those protocol tend to use specific
+/32 and /128 routes for both south-bound and north-bound traffic in Clos topologies.

 On top of that, as far as I know, prior to RIFT no protocol supported the concept of _negative_